-We were watching the Late Show, and instead of seeing David Letterman, favorite beloved, cantankerous Hoosier, we found ourselves staring at an awkward, tall, gangly guy sporting a ginger pompadour.
+We watched the Late Show, and instead of seeing David Letterman, favorite beloved, cantankerous Hoosier, we found ourselves staring at an awkward, tall, gangly guy sporting a ginger pompadour.

-That guy was Conan O’Brien, and there was very good reason we were all wondering who he was.
+That guy was Conan O’Brien, and there was an excellent reason we were all wondering who he was.
 We’d never seen him before.
 He was a comedy writer who had never before been featured in front of the camera.
-And yet, television executives at NBC in all their wisdom had decided he was the guy to take over David Letterman’s spot.
+And yet, television executives at NBC, in all their wisdom, had decided he was the guy to take over David Letterman’s spot.

 It takes moxie to come out of nowhere and become a cultural fixture, and Conan O’Brien has it.

 Call it the “luck of the Irish,” but O’Brien’s origin story doesn’t follow the celebrated “humble beginnings, rags-to-riches” narrative template.
 Instead, he was born to a solidly middle-class East Coast family and raised in Brookline, Mass.
 His father was an epidemiologist who taught at Harvard, and his mother was an attorney and partner at a Boston law firm.

 O’Brien went to Harvard and found much success there, including serving as editor of the Harvard Lampoon.
 After graduating magna cum laude, O’Brian began his comedy writing career, eventually landing a gig writing for Saturday Night Live.
 After a successful run with SNL, O’Brien was recruited to write for The Simpsons, where his absurdist style also found much success.